aatikturk/obsws-python/examples/levels/README.md

 ## About

-Prints PREFADER level values for audio device `Desktop Audio`.
+Prints POSTFADER level values for audio device `Desktop Audio`.
 If mute toggled prints mute state changed notification.

 ## Use